 Email our learning curator for more information on how we could support your organisation firstname.lastname@example.org

-Find out more about our previous learning projects:
+Find out more about some of our previous learning projects:

 Ania Bas, Sally O’ Reilly & Kit Caless: A New Career in a New Town